 Returning for 2017, the biennial Bruntwood Prize for Playwriting is Europe’s largest playwriting competition and highlights the importance of new writing for theatre and the value of nurturing playwrights and their craft.

 A partnership between the Royal Exchange Theatre, Manchester and property company Bruntwood, the Prize is an opportunity for writers of any background and experience to enter unperformed plays to be judged by a panel of industry experts for a chance to be one of four winners and win part of a prize fund totaling £40,000.
-Since its inception in 2005, over 7000 scripts have been entered, £160,000 has been awarded to 15 prize winning writers and eight winning productions have been staged.
+Since its inception in 2005, over 11,000 scripts have been entered, £208,000 has been awarded to 22 prize winning writers and 21 winning productions have been staged in 37 UK wide venues.

 The competition is open to anyone over the age of sixteen, in the British Isles.
 All scripts are judged anonymously by a team of skilled readers and the final ten will be judged by this expert judging panel.